shahajahanway/js-battle-mastery/README.md

 Complete all questions to earn the Mastery Badge!

-🛠️ Technologies Used

-HTML – For structuring the game UI.

-CSS – For styling and animations.

-JavaScript – For game logic and interactivity.

 📥 Installation & Setup

 Clone this repository:

 git clone https://github.com/shahajahanway/js-battle-mastery

-Open index.html in a browser to play the game.
+Open jsgame.html in a browser to play the game.

 🏆 Ready to Become a JavaScript Master?